 The headset shuts down automatically.

 This may be due to ambient temperature rising above a defined limit.
-The VR-1 automatically shuts down when the headset reaches its internal temperature limit.
+Varjo headsets automatically shut down when they have reached their internal temperature limit.

 Unplug the headset and allow it to cool down for 15 minutes.